sketch-hq/macos-font-installer/README.md

 # MacOS font installer

 This is a small script to install all freely downloadable fonts into a Mac OS computer.
+It's equivalent to opening the Font app and installing all fonts that are available there.

-We use it to install all fonts we need in the renderfarm machines.
+It's useful to run on systems where you may open documents created by a large variety of users and prefer to spend the time downloading the fonts upfront.

 ## Deployment